Kidoz-SDK/kidoz-applovin-adapters/iOS/README.md

 ### Integration Steps:

-* Drag and drop the Kidoz' AppLovinAdapter library file taken from [HERE](https://github.com/Kidoz-SDK/applovin-adapter-sample-apps/tree/main/iOS/KidozAppLovinSampleApp/KidozAppLovinSampleApp/Kidoz) into you project.
+* Drag and drop the Kidoz' AppLovinAdapter library file taken from [HERE](https://github.com/Kidoz-SDK/applovin-adapter-sample-apps/tree/main/iOS/KidozAppLovinSampleApp/KidozAppLovinSampleApp/Kidoz) into you project and add it to the "Frameworks,Libraries and Embedded Content" section.
 * Select your target in the project navigator, select the “Build Settings” tab, search for “Other Linker Flags”, click on the “+” and type -ObjC  `Other Linker Flags -ObjC` .

 ### SKAdNetwork Support